-Your marketing funnel is the process of converting a visitor or browser into a loyal customer.
+Your marketing sales funnel is the process of converting a visitor or browser into a loyal customer.

-It’s also referred to as the sales funnel or digital marketing funnel.
-We’re talking specifically about the marketing activities (like SEO, content marketing, etc.) that you use to give customers the answers they need and experience they love to move to the next stage of their buyer journey.
+The marketing funnel is also referred to as the sales funnel or digital marketing funnel.
+We’re talking specifically about the marketing activities (like SEO, content marketing, social media engagement, email marketing and marketing automation etc.) that you use as part of your marketing strategy to give customers the answers they need and experience they love to move to the next step of their buyer journey.

-Understanding your marketing funnel is essential if you are to find opportunities to generate leads, convert more visitors, and the gaps you need to fill to stop potential customers from dropping out of the funnel.
+Understanding your marketing funnel is essential if you're to find opportunities to generate leads, convert more visitors, and the gaps you need to fill to stop potential customers from dropping out of the funnel.